Applications for summer 2023 are now closed.

 - Individuals from backgrounds underrepresented in the sciences.
 See our FAQ for details.

 - January: Info-sessions about HIP and other SEP high school programs

 It made me believe that I love science, no matter what, after doubting my talent in this field.

 If you can answer “YES” to any of these questions, this program might be for you!

 Are you unsure about pursuing science in your future and you want to spend your summer learning more?

 Will this provide an opportunity to you that you would not have access to otherwise?

 Have you faced challenges that have prevented you from meeting some of your goals for yourself?

 We aren’t just looking for students who have the best grades or have accomplished the most.
 In fact, we don’t ask you for your grades or GPA as part of your application.
-Instead, our objective is that your experience in this program is likely to make a difference in your life.
-We focus on potential and opportunity.
-In selecting students, we want to know that our program can make a meaningful and impactful difference in each student’s life.
+Instead, we want to know that you have some interest in science and that this program could help you develop a sense of belonging in science and broaden your ideas about college and careers in the biomedical sciences.

 Check out our Frequently Asked Questions for other details!